lemoinef/Predicting-Board-Game-Reviews/README.md

 In this project, we'll be working with a dataset that contains 80000 board games and their associated review scores.
 The data was scraped from BoardGameGeek and compiled into CSV format by [Sean Beck](https://github.com/ThaWeatherman/scrapers/blob/master/boardgamegeek/games.csv).

+## Context
+This project is part of Dataquest.io guided projects.
+Datasets were provided and we were asked to make data exploration in Jupyter Notebook.
+Each project were constituted of 6 to 8 steps of exploration, analysis, visualization and sometimes machine learning algorithm implementation.
+Additional steps were given at the end of each project to advance our exploration.
+The text cells between each code cells are part of the instructions that were provided.
+It is slightly retouched.
+For example, instead of 'you', it has been replace by 'we' to improve readability.

 ## Install
 This project requires Python 3 and the following Python libraries installed: